Grand Scandi style interior experience in a former Jewish girls' school

 Here again, new meets old, as is the case with new staircases with filigree steel railings made according to the architect's designs or colors that refer to the existing aesthetic.
 Pale green-gray harmonises beautifully with the beige-brown of the split clinker brick or the speckled gray-black of the terrazzo tiles.

-It is hard to imagine that such an elaborately decorated building was conceived and served as an orphanage and served for a long time.
+It is hard to imagine that such an elaborately decorated building has endured so much of Berlin's 20th century history.
 From today's point of view, a luxurious-looking architecture that the current residents or owners can enjoy to the fullest.

 The Spree is a stone's throw away and here you can not only paddle up and down with your SUP, but also find the world-famous Badeschiff or the Freischwimmer.
 This is a magical location where you feel like you are almost sitting in the water and can enjoy delicious creations like Burratina or the vegan Ceviche.
 The Bouché elementary school is six minutes' walk away and the Wirbelwind daycare center is only three minutes' walk away.
 Those who want to get out of Berlin can either take the S-Bahn from Treptower Park, which is 200 meters away, or take car2go on the city highway in a quarter of an hour.
 The new airport BER is also only 25 minutes away.